-Firm balance sheet information comes from the FARE dataset for 2011-2019.
-The source of information is firms' tax declarations.
-We use the information on total revenues, material expenditures, and the necessary series to construct each firm's capital stock.
-Appendix A describes the source data and explains how we construct firm-level capital stocks.

-French Customs provide data on the exports of firms located in France.
-We use this information to generate an indicator of export status for each firm-year.
+We use firm balance sheet information from the FARE dataset for 2011-2019 on revenues, expenditures on inputs, and the necessary series to construct each firm's capital stock.8 Appendix A describes the source data and explains how we construct firm-level capital stocks.
+We use data from the French Customs to generate an indicator of export status for each firm-year.